pgg3/pgg3.github.io/_pages/about.md

 My research focuses on harnessing **computational intelligence** to develop **advanced AI systems**.
 Recently, I am currently involved in projects that center on optimization problems and algorithms to create robust and trustworthy AI systems.

-_I am very fortunate to have worked with lots of distinguished researchers: [Prof.&#8202;Qingchuan Zhao](https://bruceqczhao.github.io/), [Dr.&#8202;Xi Lin](https://xi-l.github.io/)_
+_I am very fortunate to have worked with lots of distinguished researchers:_ [Prof.&#8202;Qingchuan Zhao](https://bruceqczhao.github.io/), [Dr.&#8202;Xi Lin](https://xi-l.github.io/).
 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->

 # 🔥 News
-- *2024.05*: 🎉🎉 The paper on the automated design of decision-based adversarial attacks using large language models has been accepted by GECCO'24.
+- *2024.05*: 🎉🎉 The paper on the automated design of adversarial attacks algorithms using LLMs has been accepted by GECCO'24.
 - *2023.03*: 🎉🎉 The paper on sharing properties in multi-objective optimization has been accepted by EMO'23.

 # 📝 Publications

-- **L-AutoDA: Large Language Models for Automatically Evolving Decision-based Adversarial Attacks**
+- `GECCO 2024` **L-AutoDA: Large Language Models for Automatically Evolving Decision-based Adversarial Attacks**
 **Ping Guo**, Fei Liu, Xi Lin, Qingchuan Zhao, Qingfu Zhang.
 *The Genetic and Evolutionary Computation Conference (**GECCO**), 2024.* [[Arxiv](https://arxiv.org/abs/2401.15335)]